python-can-define-radio/sdr-course/classroom_activities/015-preliminaries.md

 - Ctrl+F, Esc to avoid accidental
 - "Apply" broken
 - Ubuntu's GNOME desktop environment: "Save" dialog search quirk
+- We recommend that you create a directory per exercise number to keep things organized.
+This is especially helpful given that Embedded Python Blocks cause extra files to be created.

 Keyboard shortcuts: